sergesha/ngx-intercom/README.md

 `npm i ngx-intercom --save`

 ### Import the service to your project and use it in your Component pushing new 'message' of any type intended for others components to be aware of it and reading it whenever the 'message' change in any components
+Using of localStorage can be configured also to permanently save data.

 ```typescript
 import { IntercomModule } from 'ngx-intercom';